Equational Axioms for Expected Value Operators

 \subsection{Representing functions by expressions}

-There are several ways in which an expresion can be used to denote a function of type $V \to V.$ I will now briefly discuss four such options.

-A common approach is to extend the expression language with lambda abstraction and to admit $\lambda x.t$ as an expression denoting the function which maps $v \in V$ to $[v/x]t$, i.e. the result of substituting $v$ for $x$ in $t$.
-Unfortunately lambda-abstraction seems to be still unfamiliar to an audience outside logic and computing.
+The expression language may be extended with lambda abstraction thereby introducing $\lambda x.t$ as an expression denoting the function which maps $v \in V$ to $[v/x]t$, i.e. the result of substituting $v$ for $x$ in $t$.
+A disadvantage of this approach is that it imports typed $\lambda$-calculus, definitely a non-trivial subject.

-Another option is to consider a pair $(x;t)$ to represent the same function.
-The difference with lambda abstraction is that alpha conversion, i.e. renaming the bound variable $x$ to another variable name which does not occur in $t$ produces a different representation.
+Another option is to use $L\, x.t$ to represent the same function.
+Now if $y$ does not occur freely in $t$, then $L\, y.[y/x]t$ constitutes a different representation for the same function, i.e. unlike in the $\lambda$-calculus alpha conversion does not apply to $L\, x.t$.

-A third option is always to insist that the variable for which an argument is to be substituted is explicitly mentioned in a binding operator and to leave the pair $(x;t)$ implicit in a description.

-Finally it is an option to fix in advance one or more variables, say $x_1,x_2,\ldots $ and to assume that if $t$ is to represent a function with $n$ arguments, a fact which must be inferred from the context at hand, it represents the function $(x_1,\ldots,x_n;t)$, i.e. that $x_i$ serves as its $i$-th argument.
+In statistical theory Jeffrey's notation $t[\bullet]$, with $t[-]$ a context with zero or more ``holes'', stands for $\lambda x.t[x]$, with $x$ a fresh variable.
+Finally function abstraction may be left implicit when a specific binding mechanism is employed.

-When FSS is to be applied to a function these four options lead to different notations: $\sum(\lambda x.t),\sum (x;t),\sum_x t,$ and $ \sum_{x_1}t$, respectively.
+When summation over a bound variable $x$ is applied to a term $t$ or to a context $t[-]$, these four options lead to different notations: $\sum^\star(\lambda x.t),\sum^\star (L\,x.t), \sum^\star t[\bullet]$ and $\sum^\star_x t$, respectively.